 Brief Running History

 I ran my first race in 1994 and got more serious about training and running races in 1998; I jogged, enjoyed downhill skiing, hiked, played volleyball and tennis before I picked up running.
 I am a member of the Bayou City Road Runners and HARRA.
-I am living near the Allen Park Way Loop (near the 3.25 mile marker) which definitely helps fitting my runs into my somewhat busy schedule.
-I am mostly self-coached although I train sometimes with Jon Warren's & Sean Wade's Kenyan Way group.
+I am mostly self-coached although I trained in the past with Jon Warren's & Sean Wade's Kenyan Way group.

 Running Mile 17 of the cold, wet and windy Houston Marathon on January 13, 2013 (Photo taken by Arie Moghaddam).